oscal-compass/compliance-trestle-demos/ssp_author_demo/test_system/ps/ps-9.md

+---
+sort-id: ps-09
+x-trestle-sections:
+  guidance: Control Guidance
+---

-# ps-9 - Personnel Security Position Descriptions
+# ps-9 - \[Personnel Security\] Position Descriptions

-## Control Description
+## Control Statement

-- Incorporate security and privacy roles and responsibilities into organizational position descriptions.
+Incorporate security and privacy roles and responsibilities into organizational position descriptions.

+## Control Control Guidance

+Specification of security and privacy roles in individual organizational position descriptions facilitates clarity in understanding the security or privacy responsibilities associated with the roles and the role-based security and privacy training requirements for the roles.

 ______________________________________________________________________

-## ps-9 What is the solution and how is it implemented?
+## What is the solution and how is it implemented?

+Add control implementation description here for control ps-9

 ______________________________________________________________________